-Following the completion of an internal technical study (the "Odyssey Study"), in February 2021 Canadian Malartic GP approved the construction of a new underground mining complex at the Odyssey project.
-The Odyssey project is adjacent to the Canadian Malartic mine and hosts three main underground-mineralized zones, which are East Gouldie, East Malartic and Odyssey (which is sub-divided into the Odyssey North, Odyssey South and Odyssey Internal zones).
+In February 2021, following the completion of an internal technical study, Canadian Malartic GP approved the construction of a new underground mining complex at the Odyssey project.
+The Odyssey Underground Mine is adjacent to the Canadian Malartic Mine and hosts three main underground-mineralized zones, which are East Gouldie, East Malartic and Odyssey (which is sub-divided into the Odyssey North and Odyssey South zones).